 This seminar is a chance for a student to give a talk on a recent state-of-the-art paper in a subject in modern astrophysics.
 Students want to learn about oral presentations: the art of communication using your voice and slides, and discussing the content with your peers.
 This is a skill required by any scientist, eg at conferences, in meetings or when teaching.

 All students taking the AstroSem are graded on the usual German scale from 1-5 (where 1 is the best grade), based on their talk.
 The performance and the understanding of the topic will be weighted roughly 50/50 percent in the grade, with a little regard to how it will be with questions during the seminar course.

 Students can provide anonymous feedback at www.astro.uni-bonn.de/lecture-feedback using the password given in the class.

 As with all Master courses in Astrophysics, talks must be given in English.

 The topics AstroSem page are chosen by the scientific supervisors.
-You should choose one of them from the list by contacting the supervisor, usually at the introductory meeting or shortly thereafter.
+You should choose one of them from the list by contacting the supervisor, after the introductory meeting.
 Topics other than those shown can, in rare cases, be arranged with the supervisors.
-Note that there are a maximum of two talks per week - first come first serve!
+Note that there are usually two talks per week - first come first serve!
 Please DO NOT arrange for your talks to be held in the last week of the term.
 Exams will take priority for you around that time, you do not want to be as well as talk.
-Please note that each supervisor is limited to maximum two talks.